AsBaZa/Hotel-Clustering-v2/js/README.md

 ## Data

 The data of the app is located in this file.
-There are files related to the characteristics of the hotels (category, stratum or clustering they belong to, among others.)
+ - The file `honESTCLUS.js` is related to the characteristics of the hotels such as category, stratum, province or clustering they belong to.
+ - The other 3 files contain the price time-series of the clusters.

 ## Language

+This file contain the text for 3 different languages.

 ## Class

 ## Main